GuyBaele/SpreadGL/README.md

 As the environmental data of this example are too large to be hosted on Github, you need to download historical monthly weather data (maximum temperature, 2010-2019, 2.5 minutes) from: https://www.worldclim.org/data/monthlywth.html.
 Only keep the raster files from April 2015 to April 2019 and rename the folder as 'wc2.1_2.5m_tmax_2015-2019'.
-The GeoJSON boundary map provided in the 'inputdata' folder can be obtained via: https://www.geoboundaries.org/index.html#getdata.
+In the 'inputdata' folder, the provided GeoJSON boundary map can also be accessed via: https://www.geoboundaries.org/index.html#getdata.
 Use the command below to execute the 'raster.py' script with 5 required arguments:
 --data: Enter the folder that contains raster data files (.tif).